Skip to Main Content

 Chiang Mai's peak season runs from November through February, when temperatures drop to manageable levels and the city's festival calendar, including the Loy Krathong lantern festival in November, draws significant visitor numbers.
 March and April bring smoke season as agricultural burning affects air quality across Northern Thailand, a factor worth weighing for any outdoor itinerary.
 The wet season from June through October thins crowds and softens prices, though some trekking routes north of the city become harder to access.

 For booking, AMANOR is located at 22/2 Nimmana Haeminda Rd Lane 9 in Chiang Mai's Su Thep sub-district.
-Specific rates, room availability, and current booking channels are leading confirmed directly.
+The hotel has 50 rooms and a 5-star rating.
 Travellers considering the property against other design-led options in the city should also look at Aleenta Retreat Chiang Mai and Rachamankha as reference points in different sub-districts, each with a distinct neighbourhood logic.
-For those interested in how the Aman brand operates at a larger scale internationally, Aman New York and Aman Venice offer comparative reference on what the broader premium boutique tier looks like in other global cities.

 Cuisine and Recognition